 Other Fuel Efficiency Tips

 In addition to the effects of the forces of drag, you can lose a lot of fuel efficiency by not taking proper care of your truck tires.
 For over 40 years, IMI Products has been delivering tire and wheel products to extend the life of your tires, reduce vibration and improve fuel economy.
-Products include our STS Sealant — the highest-performance sealant for heavy-duty and commercial vehicle tires — and our famous EQUAL FLEXXTM wheel-end solution with Dual Force Active Balancing technology for reduced wear, lower vibration, lower rolling resistance, and a smoother ride.
+Products include our STS Sealant — the highest-performance sealant for heavy-duty and commercial vehicle tires — and our famous EQUAL FLEXX wheel-end balancing solution with Dual Force Active Balancing technology for reduced wear, lower vibration, lower rolling resistance, and a smoother ride.

 If your business depends on trucks, your business depends on tires.
 For more information about reducing aerodynamic drag, increasing fuel efficiency and taking better care of your trucks with great wheel and tire products from IMI, call us at 1-800-233-7086 or contact us online today.